 Social Innovation Start Up Programme

-> We are looking for leading social innovators who are problem solvers that understand income accompanies impact.
+We are looking for leading female social innovators who are problem solvers that understand income accompanies impact.

-> We define social innovation as innovation that demonstrates a sustainable business model while solving a social problem.
+We define social innovation as innovation that demonstrates a sustainable business model while solving a social problem.

 The focus is on helping tech enabled Start-Ups solve the biggest social challenges by providing the networks, best practices and capital to scale in the industry.